The Cheese Store of Beverly Hills: Owner

 Born in Vienna, Austria, on August 11, 1948, Norbert Wabnig and his family moved to New Orleans in 1955, but returned during summers to Vienna, where he apprenticed in the kitchen of his uncle Franz Blauensteiner's restaurant, Gausthaus au Stadt Paris, a popular spot for celebrities such as Oskar Werner and Klaus Maria Brandauer.
 After graduating from the University of New Orleans, Wabnig moved to Los Angeles to pursue a music career with his band Wendell Nightfall Troupe.
 To support himself, Wabnig took a job at what is now The Cheese Store of Beverly Hills, which he later bought in 1978.

-Wabnig travels the world in search of cheeses for the store.
+Wabnig travelled the world in search of cheeses for the store.
 He is a member of the American Cheese Society and often assists top culinary schools – including The Cordon Bleu Program at the California School of Culinary Arts, and The New School of Cooking – with cheese courses.

 Wabnig and Ruthie Grahm composed the theme song for the Los Angeles chapter of Meals on Wheels.

-In popular culture

-Eat, Drink or Die.
-Wabnig hosted a Cheese of the Day video series for the popular epicurean website.

-In 2007, Wabnig appeared on the History (formerly, The History Channel) series Modern Marvels, as a cheese expert.